rd3b/100-days-of-code/log.md

 ### Day 1: February 27, 2024

-**Today's Progress**: Completed the first course in FCC's Responsive Web Design, which was "Learn HTML by building a Cat Photo App
+**Today's Progress**: Completed the first course in FCC's Responsive Web Design, which was "Learn HTML by building a Cat Photo App"

 **Thoughts:** I've already completed the HTML portion of TOP, so this was a nice refresher, and was pretty straightforward.